 Tours and Field Studies for Chengdu, China

 USAC encourages every student to participate in these tours/field studies; however, they are optional and have an additional fee.
-You will sign up for the tour or register for the field study on your course and tour selection form.
 The fee includes bus transportation, a boat ride, guides, meals, room, and entrance fees to parks.
-Offerings vary from semester to semester and summer session to summer session; common destinations follow below.
-Check the calendar and course listings for your specific term to determine what is being offered.
+Destinations may change at the discretion of the Resident Director.

 The tour will start by taking you around this famous gateway between the east and the west, a city which was returned to China by the British government in 1997.
 Then you will cross the Pearl River to Macau, a growing tourist destination that was once a territory of Portugal and also includes a mix or Chinese and Portuguese characteristics.
 If you choose to participate in this optional tour, you will fly into Shanghai.
 The Resident Director will make flight reservations for the tour group to fly together to Chengdu at the conclusion of the tour.